 Stale Content is a Bad Thing

 Old content can be detrimental to your web traffic and dissuade readers from coming back.
 For example, let’s assume you posted an article about the latest update to Google’s search engine a couple of years ago.
 Google and other search engines display the publish date on results pages.
 Therefore, searchers will see the date you published that article.
 Understandably, if users see that your post is a couple of years old, they’ll likely assume that your information is outdated.
-Outdated information statistically prevents searchers from clicking through to your site.
+Unfortunately, outdated information statistically prevents searchers from clicking through to your site.

 Search engines track the number of visits your site obtains through various links posted in their results.
 They also factor those clicks into your ability to rank on their platform.
-Less search engine visibility means less website traffic.
+Therefore, less search engine visibility means less website traffic.
 That’s not good.
 After all, the entire point of web content is to drive traffic to your website.